jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 * Registry operator: Regional Internet Registries (RIRs), including at national and local levels.
 * Published specification: This document.
 * Contact: Number Resource Organization (NRO) <secretariat@nro.net>
-* Intended usage: This NRO-level extension describes version 1 of a method to access bulk data from the RIRs through RDAP.
+* Intended usage: This NRO-level extension describes version 1 of a method to access registration data in bulk from the RIRs through RDAP.

 # Acknowledgements